SimoneGianni/tsMatchers/README.md

 assert("Right nickname").when(person.nickname).is("Nick");
 ```

-As you can see, length of the statement is the same, but it is type checked and reports a better error message :
+It is type checked, more readable, and reports a better error message :

 > Was expecting "Nick" but was "Nock" when asserting 'Right nickname'